Mount Pulag: Fauna and flora

-Mount Pulag has a large diversity of flora and fauna, including many species that endemic to the mountain.
+Mount Pulag has a large diversity of flora and fauna, including many species that are endemic to the mountain.
 Mount Pulag hosts 528 documented plant species.
 It is the natural habitat of the dwarf bamboo (Yushania niitakayamensis) and the Benguet pine (Pinus kesiya) that dominate the areas of Luzon tropical pine forests found on the mountainsides.
+From the 1950s to the early 1970s the more accessible tracts of Benguet pine were felled.
 The Philippine yew tree, which contains a compound associated with cancer treatment, is found on Mount Pulag.
 Its bark is used by indigenous Ibaloi and Kalanguya communities to make tea.

 At lower elevations, Mount Pulag has a mossy forest full of ferns, lichens, and moss.

 Among its native wildlife are 33 bird species and several threatened mammals such as the Philippine deer, giant bushy-tailed cloud rat (bowet) and the long-haired fruit bat.
 Mount Pulag is the only place that hosts the four cloud rat species.
 It is one of the most biodiverse locations in the Philippines, with the newly found (since 1896) 185-grams dwarf cloud rat, Carpomys melanurus, a rare breed (endemic to the Cordillera), and the Koch pitta bird among its endangered denizens.